TharinduShantha98/my-profile/README.md

-#this is my profile
+#This is my profile
 ##institute of **IJSE**

-in this repository, I create Portfolio. as a first,  I created  site map.
+in This repository, I create Portfolio.
+As a first,  I created  site map.

-as the   second and third, I created Wireframe  and mock up
+As The second and third, I created Wireframe  and mock up✔✔🤞

 ![git hub logo](/assets/images/sitemap.png)